eiffel-community/eiffel-intelligence/wiki/step-by-step-aggregation.md

-# Step By Step Aggregation
+# Step by Step Aggregation

 Two main tasks of Eiffel Intelligence (EI) are data aggregation and subscription notification.